Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

 This is because 1 option contract equals 100 shares of stock.

 So, by owning 600 shares of Retire Corp, Alex was able to sell 6 option contracts against the shares he owned.

 Taxes and brokerage commissions are excluded from the calculations in this post.
 They should be considered based on your own situation and commission structure.

 The good thing for covered call investors is that stock and option commissions have gotten very cheap over the past two decades due to competition, especially with the ability to buy and sell securities online.

-Additionally, many investors sell covered calls in IRA’s to eliminate, defer or reduce taxes.
+Additionally, many investors sell covered calls in IRAs or other retirement accounts to eliminate, defer or reduce taxes.

-Now back to Alex and her covered call position on Retire Corp.
+Now back to Alex and his covered call position on Retire Corp.